EditaLatifi/Hypoteq/SMTP_FIX_GUIDE.md

 1. **Go to Microsoft Account Security**
    - Visit: https://account.microsoft.com/security
-   - Sign in with fisnik.salihu@hypoteq.ch
+   - Sign in with info@hypoteq.ch

 2. **Enable Two-Factor Authentication (if not already enabled)**
    - You must have 2FA enabled to create app passwords